 For those wishing to explore some of the Kimberley’s vast interior an optional helicopter flightseeing excursion can be arranged to see the famous Mitchell Falls Plateau and Mitchell Falls where four tiers of waterfalls plunge into deep pools that flow out into the Mitchell River.
-The force of the falls is very much depending on seasonal rainfalls.
+The force of the falls is very much depending on seasonal rains.

 -King George River & Falls, Kimberley, Western Australia

 The King George Falls is one of the Kimberley’s most magnificent natural wonders.
 At 260 feet the twin cascades are among the highest in Australia.
-We will start at the mouth of the river and ride Zodiacs up this waterway, weaving through an amazing landscape of near vertical red rock formations and also looking for wildlife — saltwater crocodiles and a variety of birdlife, including giant raptors and the Brahminy Kite.
+We drop anchor at the mouth of the river and ride Zodiacs up this waterway, weaving through an amazing landscape of near vertical red rock formations and also looking for wildlife — saltwater crocodiles and a variety of birdlife, including giant raptors and the Brahminy Kite.
 Arriving at the falls, we can cruise quite close to the base to contemplate the immensity of this spectacle — the force of the falls is very much depending on seasonal rainfalls.